-The NSX components work together to provide the following functional services.
+The NSX Data Center for vSphere components work together to provide the following functional VMware NSX® Services™.

 A logical switch is distributed and can span across all hosts in vCenter (or across all hosts in a cross-vCenter NSX environment).
 This allows for virtual machine mobility (vMotion) within the data center without limitations of the physical Layer 2 (VLAN) boundary.
 The physical infrastructure is not constrained by MAC/FIB table limits, because the logical switch contains the broadcast domain in software.

 Routing provides the necessary forwarding information between Layer 2 broadcast domains, thereby allowing you to decrease the size of Layer 2 broadcast domains and improve network efficiency and scale.
-NSX extends this intelligence to where the workloads reside for East-West routing.
+NSX Data Center for vSphere extends this intelligence to where the workloads reside for East-West routing.
 This allows more direct VM-to-VM communication without the costly or timely need to extend hops.
-At the same time, NSX logical routers provide North-South connectivity, thereby enabling tenants to access public networks.
+At the same time, logical routers provide North-South connectivity, thereby enabling tenants to access public networks.

 Logical Firewall provides security mechanisms for dynamic virtual data centers.
 The Distributed Firewall component of Logical Firewall allows you to segment virtual datacenter entities like virtual machines based on VM names and attributes, user identity, vCenter objects like datacenters, and hosts, as well as traditional networking attributes like IP addresses, VLANs, and so on.
 The Edge Firewall component helps you meet key perimeter security requirements, such as building DMZs based on IP/VLAN constructs, and tenant-to-tenant isolation in multi-tenant virtual data centers.